kwilkerson22/SoftwareSecurity/README.md

 What resources, tools, or coding practices did you use that might be helpful in future assignments or tasks?
+Three resources that were useful for me during this class that I will continue to use are the Spring Framework website, the OWASP website and the Java Platform SE 8 website.
+The Spring Framework website helped me understand more about Spring Boot.
+I would like to continue learning more about Boot and other features.
+The OWASP website helped me learn more about the Dependency Check tool.
+I would like to learn more about other tools that are offered that could be useful in future projects.
+The Java Platform SE 8 website was useful in learning about different algorithm ciphers.
+This website will be useful in continuing to learn Java specific libraries or features.
+I plan to continue to refer to these resources in order to deepen my understanding of software security and improve my practices as a developer.

 Employers sometimes ask for examples of work that you have successfully completed to show your skills, knowledge, and experience.
 What might you show future employers from this assignment?